-- Add the sugar and flour to the chocolate, then the eggs, and blend well.
-The mixture will thicken.
+- Add the sugar, extract, and flour to the chocolate, then the eggs, and whisk really well to completely break up the eggs.
 Cover and set aside at room temperature for 30 minutes.
 The mixture will thicken as it sits.

-- Pour into an oiled 9 or 10 inch spring-form pan.
-Bake for about 50-55 minutes, until firm on top and cracks form across the surface.
+- Pour into the buttered pan and smooth out the batter evenly.
+Bake for about 50-60 minutes, until firm on top and cracks form across the surface.
 Cool on a rack, then remove the outer ring.

 - Sift powdered sugar over the top.